Chris Heaphy's Melting Juxtapositions

 Chris Heaphy, Forever and a Day (2022).
 Acrylic on Belgian linen.
 105 x 90 cm.
 Courtesy the artist and Jonathan Smart Gallery.

-In their ever-increasing painterliness, these recent bodies of work appear vastly different from the artist's much earlier series: the hard-edged abstract works begun in the 1980s; the softly hued, symbolic 'body-part' works of the 1990s; or his discombobulating kaleidoscopic works that appeared in the 2000s.
-They are, however, part of an ever-evolving, cohesive practice, where symbols and their ambiguous meaning continue to be important.
+In their heightened painterliness, these recent bodies of work appear markedly different from earlier series: the hard-edged abstractions of the 1980s; the softly hued, symbolic ‘body-part’ works of the 1990s; and the kaleidoscopic compositions of the 2000s.
+Yet they remain part of a cohesive, evolving practice in which symbols and their ambiguous meanings are central.

 Left to right: Chris Heaphy, Sunrise Again (2022).
 Acrylic on Belgian linen.
 105 x 90 cm; Forever and a Day (2022).
 Acrylic on Belgian linen.
 105 x 90 cm.
 Exhibition view: Chris Heaphy, Everyday Life, Jonathan Smart Gallery, Christchurch (10 June–2 July 2022).